Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 Where can endometrial cells appear?

 Theoretically, endometrial cells can appear anywhere in the body.
-But for most women, these cells are found in the lower abdominal and pelvic regions.
+That being said, the most common areas include the following:

 What are the complications of endometriosis?

 Endometriosis may lead to numerous negative consequences related to reproductive health including, but not limited to, the following:

 Individuals with endometriosis may experience difficulty getting pregnant.
 In some cases, they may even be infertile (a.k.a unable to have a baby).
 That said, having endometriosis doesn’t guarantee infertility.
 If conception is a challenge, in vitro fertilization (IVF) may be an alternative for some individuals.

 Adhesions form as part of the healing process after tissue in the pelvic region sustains an injury.
 In individuals with endometriosis, they appear as clumps of thick scar tissue.
 On the other hand, ovarian cysts are fluid-filled sacs on the ovaries.
 While some are harmless, others may cause pelvic discomfort.

 Bladder and bowel problems

 When endometrial adhere to the bladder and bowels, the individual may experience painful urination, bloating, constipation, and/or diarrhea.
 These symptoms are often mistaken for those associated with Irritable Bowel Syndrome (IBS).

 Chronic pelvic pain